Donovoi/Get-UniqueStrings/README.md

 # Get-UniqueStrings
-Parses all words in files and creates a unique list to use for xways and other tools
+Finds text in files fast and creates a unique list to use for xways and other tools